AlreadyBored/nodejs-assignments/assignments-v2/04-database-prisma/assignment.md

 Your task is to replace the in-memory data storage in the Knowledge Hub API with a real **PostgreSQL** database, using **Prisma** as the ORM to communicate with it.

-This is a continuation of the Fastify REST API assignment (Week 3).
+This is a continuation of the Nest.js Knowledge Hub API assignment (Week 3).
 You will work in the same `nodejs2025Q2-knowledge-hub` repository.

 ## Technical requirements